kingparra/dierbach/01_-_introduction/fundamental_concepts.rst

    a. **A means of sorting any list of numbers**
    b.
 Directions for getting from your home to a friend’s house
-   c.
-A means of finding the shortest route from your house to a friend’s house.
+   c. **A means of finding the shortest route from your house to a friend’s house.**

 1.3 Computer Hardware
 ---------------------
-* Computer hardware is the physical part of a computer system.
+* Computer hardware are the physical parts of a computer system.

 1.3.1 Digital Computing: It's All about Switches